Social Security and Your Taxes: Five Things to Know This Tax Season

 On the other hand, should ‘Adjusted Gross Income-plus-non-taxable-interest’ be greater than the following number (for 2023: single taxpayer, $34,000; head of household, $52,000; married, filing jointly, $44,000; see Social Security Administration), you can expect to see as much as 85 percent of your benefits added to ‘Adjusted Gross Income’ on your form IRS 1040.

 Feds don’t tax your Social Security check, but your IRS’ Adjusted Gross Income’ can go up enough to make you owe a little bill to Social Security taxability.
 Nag me enough, and I’ll be nagging you back pretty soon.
 Then there’s the chance that your Social Security was taxed by your state (or states).
-At this writing (2023), the following 13 states were taxing Social Security; 2024 numbers: only Colorado, Connecticut, Kansas, Minnesota, Montana,
+At this writing (2023), the following 13 states were taxing Social Security; 2024 numbers: only Colorado, Connecticut, Kansas, Minnesota and Montana.

 Navigating Tax Season with Confidence